 What’s The Best Carb Supplement?

-Swolverine’s Clean Carbs® is a carbohydrate powder made from real food such as sweet potatoes, yams, oats, and blueberries, which are the preferred and natural carbs fuel source to provide long-lasting sustained energy, without spiking blood insulin levels and creating more body fat.
+Swolverine’s Clean Carbs® is a carbohydrate powder supplement made from real food such as sweet potatoes, yams, oats, and blueberries, which are the preferred and natural carb fuel source to provide long-lasting sustained energy, without spiking blood insulin levels and creating more body fat.